Dynamical axisymmetric compact objects in General Relativity: Discussion

 \section{Discussion}

 In this work, we have provided two new results to advance the description of axisymmetric compact objects embedded in cosmology.
-First, we have introduced a new solution-generating technique that allows us to derive the first asymptotically FLRW and axisymmetric inhomogeneous family of solutions in the self-interacting Einstein-Scalar system.
-Using this method, we have constructed a first analytic solution of this kind and analyzed its properties in detail.
-In parallel, we reviewed and show explicitly on a concrete example that the mean curvature vector introduced by Anco in \cite{Anco:2004bb} constitutes the natural generalization of the Kodama vector beyond spherical symmetry.
-This generalization enables the invariant identification—via the norm of the vector—of (anti)-trapped regions in any geometry, without requiring specific symmetry.
+First, we have introduced a new solution-generating technique that allows us to derive the first asymptotically FLRW and axisymmetric inhomogeneous family of solutions in the self-interacting Einstein-scalar system.
+Using this method, we have constructed a first analytic solution of this kind and sketched some of its features.
+In parallel, we reviewed and showed explicitly on a concrete example that the mean curvature vector introduced by Anco in \cite{Anco:2004bb} constitutes the natural generalisation of the Kodama vector beyond spherical symmetry.
+This generalisation enables the invariant identification—via the norm of the vector—of (anti)-trapped regions in any geometry, without requiring specific symmetry, although some embedding dependence still prevails, providing limitations to be circumvented numerically for generic dynamical and axisymmetric spacetimes.

 Let us now discuss these results in more detail.